 The Council concluded that the Wildlife Mitigation sub-strategy in the 2014 Program is sufficient to support the completion of mitigation for the identified construction and inundation losses, consistent with the recommendations.
-The Council included in Part I of the draft 2020 Addendum a set of objectives and performance indicators describing the remaining construction and inundation losses, based on the best information the Council has on the progress of mitigation to date and the provisions in the Council's program.
-Draft 2020 Addendum, at 28-31 (to be finalized later in 2020).
-The tables were the subject of considerable comment on the draft, particularly from Bonneville, comments that will be addressed as the Council further considers and finalizes Part I later in 2020.
+The Council included in Part I of the 2020 Addendum a set of objectives and performance indicators describing the remaining construction and inundation losses, based on the best information the Council has on the progress of mitigation to date and the provisions in the Council's program.
+2020 Addendum, Part I, at 21-22,.
+The tables in the draft were the subject of considerable comment, particularly from Bonneville, comments that were by considered by the Council as it revised and finalized Part I and discussed above in the findings and responses related to Part I.

 In the meantime, the Council continues to endorse the provision in the 2014 Program that whenever possible, Bonneville and the fish and wildlife agencies and tribes should use long-term agreements to obtain the remaining mitigation for losses identified in the program, agreements that include a committed level of funding to achieve and sustain the mitigation objectives.
 To the extent the language in the Council's program on possible "inaccuracies" and "stacking" presents an obstacle to an agreement, the Council will work with the relevant parties to resolve the problem on a case-by-case basis rather than alter the language at this time.
 The Council will consider revising or removing this provision when next comprehensively revising the program.
 With regard to Part II, the Council noted simply that Bonneville and the Spokane Tribe of Indians should include considerations of wildlife mitigation as they collaborate to bring about the broad suite of mitigation actions in the Grand Coulee/Chief Joseph area called for in Part II.
-2020 Addendum, Part II, at 4-5.